mupezzuol/spring-microservice-loja/README.md

 ![Postman](img/postman.png)

-Below are some tests performed on Postman..:heart_eyes:
+Below are some tests performed on Postman.:heart_eyes:
 ![sts4](img/postman-endpoints.gif)

 ## Projects and repositories <a name="prjrepo"></a> :file_folder: